tattle-made/feluda/operators/detect_lewd_images/README.md

-# LewdImageDetector Operator
+# DetectLewdImages Operator

 ## Description

-The `LewdImageDetector` operator detects inappropriate or lewd content in images using the Bumble Private Detector model.
+The `DetectLewdImages` operator detects inappropriate or lewd content in images using the Bumble Private Detector model.
 It analyzes images and returns a probability score indicating the likelihood of inappropriate content being present.
 The operator is designed to help moderate content by identifying potentially problematic images.

 ## Model Information